 Section 23 – Limitation of Liability

-EXCEPT WHEN ENERGYGATEWAY HAS BEEN GROSSLY NEGLIGENT, USER EXPRESSLY UNDERSTANDS AND AGREES THAT ENERGYGATEWAY SHALL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES, INCLUDING BUT NOT LIMITED TO, DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA OR OTHER INTANGIBLE LOSSES (EVEN IF ENERGYGATEWAY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES), RESULTING FROM: (i) THE USE OR THE INABILITY TO USE THE SERVICE; (ii) THE COST OF PROCUREMENT OF SUBSTITUTE GOODS AND SERVICES RESULTING FROM ANY GOODS, DATA, INFORMATION OR SERVICES PURCHASED OR OBTAINED OR MESSAGES RECEIVED OR TRANSACTIONS ENTERED INTO THROUGH OR FROM THE SERVICE; (iii) UNAUTHORIZED ACCESS TO OR ALTERATION OF YOUR TRANSMISSIONS OR DATA; (iv) STATEMENTS OR CONDUCT OF ANY THIRD PARTY ON THE SERVICE; OR (v) ANY OTHER MATTER RELATING TO THE SERVICE.
-IN NO CASE WILL ENERGYGATEWAY TAKE TITLE TO, POSSESSION OF, OR RISK OF LOSS FOR ANY UNITS OF NATURAL GAS COORDINATED THROUGH THE SYSTEM.
+EXCEPT WHEN ENERGYGATEWAY HAS BEEN GROSSLY NEGLIGENT, USER EXPRESSLY UNDERSTANDS AND AGREES THAT ENERGYGATEWAY SHALL NOT BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES, INCLUDING BUT NOT LIMITED TO, DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA OR OTHER INTANGIBLE LOSSES (EVEN IF ENERGYGATEWAY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES).
+EXCEPT WHEN USER HAS BEEN GROSSLY NEGLIGENT, ENERGYGATEWAY EXPRESSLY UNDERSTANDS AND AGREES THAT USER SHALL NOT BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES, INCLUDING BUT NOT LIMITED TO, DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA OR OTHER INTANGIBLE LOSSES (EVEN IF USER HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES).

 Section 24 - General